Publications / Videos

 VCFI General

-Looking at the factors affecting shipping supply, in the energy and commodities market, a slight increase in the average price per barrel of Brent crude oil was observed in June, reaching $82.25, compared to $81.75 in May, representing an increase of 0.98%.
-On the other hand, in the field of marine fuels, the cost of bunkering in the world’s top 20 ports, according to Ship&Bunker data, showed a slight decrease of 0.76 per cent for VLSFO (Very Low Sulphur Fuel Oil), from $628.92 in May to $624.17 in June.
+In the energy and commodities market, the average price of Brent crude oil fell in September to $74.02 per barrel, compared to the $80.36 recorded in August, representing a 7.9% decrease.
+Similarly, in the marine fuel market, the cost of bunkering in the top 20 global ports, according to data provided by Ship&Bunker, also showed a 3.9% decline in the price of VLSFO (Very Low Sulphur Fuel Oil), which fell from $620 in August to $596.09 in September.

 Read more